 - Sample letter - invitation to attend meeting to respond to proposed disciplinary action [DOCX, 25 KB]

-All disciplinary action must be carried out fairly, or the employee may have a personal grievance claim against the employer.
+All disciplinary action for misconduct must be carried out fairly, or the employee may have a personal grievance claim against the employer.